 Running out of time

-Kinder Morgan cannot afford any protests delaying the pipeline, because they have promised investors that the PHP will be in operation by the fourth quarter of 2020.
-Although they have already begun construction near Waha, TX, the lawsuits and eminent domain hearings have slowed down progress in the Hill Country.
+Kinder Morgan cannot afford any protests delaying the pipeline, because they are spending millions already and have promised huge payouts for investors.
+Although they have already begun construction near Waha, TX, the lawsuits, permitting process and eminent domain hearings have slowed down progress in the Hill Country.
+On October 17, the company released a statement that they expect PHP to be in operation beginning early 2021, after they had originally promised it would be running by the fourth quarter of 2020.
 Kinder Morgan has been stockpiling pipes in Blanco since June, but Blanco STP’s website asserts, “Its not a done deal.”

 If Kinder Morgan is running out of time, so are the opponents of the pipeline.
-The odds and laws are stacked against them.
+The odds and laws are stacked against them, as David Baker said.
 They might not all agree on why the pipeline is a bad idea, but none of them seem willing to let this project go through without a fight.
 “This is a really tough battle.
-I’ve never seen anything like this in the hill county,” said David Baker.
+I’ve never seen anything like this in the hill county,” said Baker.

 What’s at stake isn’t just the profit and reputation of Kinder Morgan on one hand and the well-being of people who live along the route and the drinking water quality of central Texas on the other.
 Common Dreams has reported that since the beginning of 2018, fossil fuel companies have invested a staggering $50 billion in new projects.
 If completed, these projects would drastically hurt humanity’s chances of keeping warming below 1.5 degrees Celcius, which is the benchmark suggested by the IPCC to avoid catastrophic global warming.